softwaresaved/esrc-software-study/Src/ESRC.md

     detectors, Materials Processing
 -   **Uncategorised**: NA

-A project might be assigned more than one subject, where this is the case if the project has been assigned with n subjects then each will contribute 1/n to the classification count and wil be assigned a contribution of Award_amount/n to each subject.
+A project might be assigned more than one research subject, where this is the case if the project has been assigned with n subjects then each will contribute 1/n to the classification count and will be assigned a contribution of Award_amount/n to each subject.
 Taking this into account for each project, this gives a breakdown of the number of awards and amount awarded as: